tpm2-software/tpm2-tss/README.md

 The --enable-unit option controls unit tests, and --enable-integration controls the integration tests.

+While investigating issues it might be helpful to enable extra debug/trace output.
+It can be enabled separately for different components.
+The description how to do this can be found in the [logging](doc/logging.md) file.

 # Architecture/Block Diagram
 SAPI library, TAB/RM, and Test Code Block Diagram:
 ![Architecture Block Diagram](doc/TSS%20block%20diagram.png)